JustinMountain/personal-blog/projects/media-server.md

 The rest of the stack can now be added to the `compose.yml` file.

-#### Automate container restart to renew IP
+#### 🔄 Automating Container Restart to Renew IP

-With the complete stack up and running it's possible to [skip ahead to setup](/projects/media-server#complete-servarr-setup), but I have added a cronjob which restarts the stack every morning at 3:30 AM.
+With Gluetun up and running, it's possible to [skip ahead to setup the Servarr stack](/projects/media-server#complete-servarr-setup), but I have decided to add a cronjob which restarts the stack every morning at 3:30 AM.
 I do this mostly to ensure that the VPN connection hasn't timed out and that the stack is always behind a fresh VPN connection.

 On the virtual machine hosting the stack, I created the following script called `restartStack.sh`: